amatherne/amatherne.github.io/_posts/2018-07-21-testing-post-blocks.md

     Not tricks, Michael, illusions.
 What's Spanish for "I know you speak English?" _Did you enjoy your meal, Mom?_ You drank it fast enough.
 Say goodbye to these, because it's the last time!
 There's only one man I've ever called a coward, and that's Brian Doyle Murray.
 No, what I'm calling you is a television actor.

     No… but I'd like to be asked!
 I care deeply for nature.
 I don't understand the question, and I won't respond to it.
 I don't criticize you!
 And if you're worried about criticism, sometimes a diet is the best defense.
+- template: post-gallery
+  block: post-gallery
+  image:
+  - caption_text: "## **But I bought a yearbook ad from you, doesn't that mean anything anymore?**"
+  - image: uploads/collections/asphalt-1867667.jpg
+    caption_title: I hear the jury's still out on science.
+    caption_text: |-
+      Did you enjoy your meal, Mom?
+You drank it fast enough.
+There's so many poorly chosen words in that sentence.
+That's what it said on 'Ask Jeeves.'
+I hear the jury's still out on science.

+      Did you enjoy your meal, Mom?
+You drank it fast enough.
+Get me a vodka rocks.
+And a piece of toast. **Marry me.** _Did you enjoy your meal, Mom?_ You drank it fast enough.
+  - image: uploads/2018/07/08/hero.jpg
+    caption_title: I don't understand the question, and I won't respond to it.
+  - image: uploads/2018/07/12/jump-2-1.jpg
 - template: post-grid
   block: post-grid
   reverse: true